 Past wins by US third parties, whether in previous centuries or in the last several decades, have given us just a glimpse of what could be possible.
 In the mid 19th century, the Republican Party itself began as a third party.
 Its rapid ascent contributed significantly to ending slavery.
 In the late 19th and early 20th centuries, the Populists, Socialists and Progressives elected over a thousand officials at all levels of government and helped leverage or inspire a wide array of enduring progressive reforms.
 Since the 1980s, wins by a growing cluster of Vermont Progressives, several Greens in different locations, and more recently, a Seattle socialist, have helped stimulate a variety of substantial state and local changes (such minimum wage increases, fairer taxes, stronger environmental regulations, and marriage equality laws).

-A Building an entirely new party will allow the PPOF to champion a winning new strategy.
-This will involve not only remaining independent from the two major parties and articulating a strong progressive populist message, but also developing party organization, running viable candidates, and gaining political power from the bottom up.
-In this way, we can make much more of a difference than if we join other efforts that are not so oriented toward achieving electoral results.
+A: Aiming to build an entirely new party allows the PPOF to champion a winning new strategy.
+This approach involves not only remaining independent from the two major parties and articulating a strong progressive populist message, but also developing party organization, running viable candidates, and gaining political power from the bottom up.
+In that way, we can make much more of a difference than if we join other efforts that are not so oriented toward achieving electoral results.

-A The PPOF and the new party will commonly support campaigns that have a strong potential to actually win.
-To do this, we will focus first on local races where the obstacles to third party success are weakest.
+The PPOF will commonly support campaigns that have a strong potential to actually win.
+To do this, we will focus first on local races where the obstacles to third party success are weakest (where money, endorsements and media attention are less important, and where it is easier to interact directly with most voters).
 We'll also prioritize races and districts dominated by one major party, so as not to split the progressive vote with an opponent.
 And we'll recruit candidates who have strong connections to their community -- those who can easily build a competitive base.

 Candidate viability assessments will shape PPOF decisions about who will receive funding.
 The results also will be shared with the candidates and their PPOF-affiliated organizations, in order to strengthen their electoral campaigns and future candidate recruitment.

-A The national Progressive Party platform will be determined in more detail once the party is officially and democratically established.
-However, we do have a agenda that sets a firm progressive direction for our emerging organization.
+A: Any national progressive party platform will be determined in more detail once the party is officially and democratically established.
+However, our mission statement sets a firm progressive direction for our emerging party-building organization.

-A Yes, as a non-connected PACs, the PPOF has a federal contribution limit of $5,000.00 by any single individual per year.
+A: Yes, as a non-connected PAC, the PPOF has a federal contribution limit of $5,000.00 by any single individual per year.